 This activity page shows which transactions are running when the page was loaded or last refreshed.
-There are 2 specific variations on this page, the WebRequest->Activity and JDBC->Activity.
+There are 2 specific variations on this page:

-In the top left, you will see a summary of the running transactions.
+In the top left, is a summary of the running transactions.
 It is displayed in the following two columns:

 |Running Count||This is the number of web request transactions currently running on the instance.|